Tangled Titles Disrupt Generational Wealth: How Homeowners Can Respond

 While tangled titles only impact a small percentage of homeowners, they play an outsized role in disrupting generational wealth.
 In addition to preventing people from accessing a home’s value, property title issues make it difficult for people to purchase insurance or receive benefits from federal or local agencies, while at the same time obligating them to pay real estate taxes and fulfill the practical responsibilities of homeownership.

 It subjects people to the burdens of homeownership without many of the most impactful benefits.
 What’s more, tangled titles primarily impact the Black community.
-A census analysis by a local PBS and NPR affiliate found that 87 percent of tangled titles belong to Black-owned homes.
+A study by The Pew Charitable Trusts found that the census tracts with the highest percentages of tangled titles are 87% Black, making this a significant racial equity issue.

 The causes are both tragic and historical.
 For generations, Black people were locked out of the judicial system.
 Meanwhile, they chose not to consolidate heirship and didn’t list just one person in a will because it offered some protection against racist and unethical entities that might try to take their homes away.
 If bad actors didn't know who owned a property, it was more difficult to force them out.